-MAFF sets the standard processing time from the receipt of dossier to approval as six months, more information can be found on MAFF's website (link in Japanese).
 However, the "clock" for the standard processing time stops when the applicant revises the dossier, receives questions from MAFF, and prepares the response.
 Additionally, the preliminary consultation, confined field trial, and administrative handling for an official notification is a prolonged process.
-Furthermore, it is customary for approval to first be given for food, followed by feed, and then environment.
+Furthermore, it is customary for regulators to first approve products for food, followed by feed, and then environment.
 Therefore, a delay in food and/or feed approval will delay the environmental approval.
 The actual time required for full approval varies significantly depending on the familiarity of the product and trait.
-Approval is generally within 18 months of formal acceptance of the dossier for food, feed, and environmental release if the product can be characterized as familiar.
+Approval is generally within eighteen months of formal acceptance of the dossier for food, feed, and environmental release if regulators can be characterize the product as familiar.

-Standards or regulations not related to food safety, such as GE labeling and IP handling protocols, are addressed by the Food Labeling Division of the Consumer Affairs Agency (CAA).
+Finally, GE products that require standards or regulations not related to food safety, such as GE labeling and IP handling protocols, are addressed by the Food Labeling Division of the Consumer Affairs Agency (CAA).
 CAA finalized the revision of regulations for GE labeling in March 2019, for more see JA2019-0174.

 CAA is responsible for protecting and enhancing consumer rights.
 Risk management procedures, such as the establishment of a detection method for GE products in food, are addressed by MHLW.
-The following is a schematic chart of the flow of the approval process for GE products.
 There are no processing fees charged by any GOJ ministry for the review.

-Figure 1: Approval Process for GE Products
+See appendix Figure 1 for a schematic chart of the flow of the approval process for GE products.